 Saving money is too nebulous a goal, too easy to disregard in the long-run.

 The goal of saving money tells you nothing about the steps you are going to take.

 Now I am going to teach you how to write explicit goals that spell out the steps to achieving each and every one of your resolutions.

-(I often told my speech therapy clients that if the modifications we were making didn’t feel slightly weird or uncomfortable, they probably weren’t pushing enough.)
+I often told my speech therapy clients that if the modifications we were making didn’t feel slightly weird or uncomfortable, they probably weren’t pushing themselves hard enough.